Download Careers360 App

 Understanding the CAT Score and Percentile System

-The CAT score is the total marks a candidate obtains in the exam.
-It is calculated based on the number of correct answers, wrong answers, and the difficulty level of the questions.
-Each section of the CAT has a specific weightage, and the score reflects how well a candidate performed relative to the total possible score.
+The CAT score represents the total marks a candidate secures in the exam based on correct answers, wrong answers, and the difficulty level of the questions.
+Each section carries specific weightage, and the final score reflects overall performance across all sections.
+On the other hand, the CAT percentile shows how a candidate performed in comparison to others.
+For example, a 90 percentile means the candidate performed better than 90% of test-takers.

 Percentile